UCLAdeepvision/CS188-Projects-2022Winter/_posts/2021-01-27-team24-3D-Graph-Conv.md

 # GeoMat Dataset
 To assess the performance of our DGCNN and fusion networks on point cloud classification, and specifically material prediction, we chose the GeoMat dataset since it includes both RGB and Sparse Depth unlike many other RGB-only material datasets [7].
 In addition to the RGBD data, the GeoMat dataset provides camera intrinsics and extrinsics, calculated surface normals, as well as the position of the image patch in the larger image.
 We use the provided camera intrinsics and sparse depth to project the 2D image points into 3D space and generate a point cloud.

-We also pre-processed the image data to improve training by normalizing the RGB images by channel.
-We also augment the 2D image data by performing random flips and rotations.
-After projecting the depth map to a 3D point cloud, we normalize the positions of each point to the interval (-1, 1).
-When training to obtain the 3D geometric features, we augmented the point cloud and depth features by performing random dropout, randomly rotating about the z-axis between 0 and 180 degrees, and randomly flipping horizontally.
-In addition, we employ a random 3D cropping method proposed by [11], in which a random point is chosen from the point cloud and a cropping radius is found which includes only a specified fraction $$f$$ of the original number of points.
+To improve training performance, we pre-process the image by normalizing the RGB channels for each image.
+Additionally, we augment the 2D image data by performing random flips and rotations.
+We also normalize the positions of each point to the interval (-1, 1).
+When extracting 3D geometric features during training, we augmented the 3D data with random dropout of points, rotating about the z-axis between 0 and 180 degrees, and flipping horizontally.
+We also employ a random 3D cropping method proposed by [11], in which a random point is chosen from the point cloud and a cropping radius is found which includes only a specified fraction $$f$$ of the original number of points.

 The dataset consists of a total of 19 different materials, with each category consisting of 400 training and 200 testing examples.
 Training examples from the Cement - Granular, Grass, and Brick classes along with their constructed 3D point clouds are shown in Fig 3.